Revision for the VCE English Exams Year 12 for 2025

 Revision Strategies

 There is no doubt that everyone learns and studies differently and the best revision plan is to find what works for you and not anyone else.
-The important element in revision is to start planning on the September school holidays from 21 Sept to 6 Oct and your revision then should continue when you return to school for Term 4 on Monday 7th October, 2024 for the last 3 weeks of Term 4.
+The important element in revision is to start planning on the September school holidays and your revision then should continue when you return to school for Term 4 for the last 3 weeks.

 Don’t leave your revision until the week before the English Exam.
 Unless you have a photographic memory, and not many people do, you will be just cramming knowledge into your head and possibly confusing yourself instead of using a sustained revision plan.